kristinriebe/solarsystem-workshop/README.md

 * The camera moves quite fast, you can slow it down by adjusting the animation manually:
   - Select the camera path, in *Properties* area switch to the *Curve data* tab and look for the `Evaluation time`.
 It is marked in green, because it is animated.
 Right click with the mouse and select `Clear keyframes`.
   - In the timeline, choose frame 1.
 Set the curve's evaluation time to 0 and hit the `I` key while hovering over the evaluation time field.
 This sets a new animation keyframe (yellow).
-  - Now set the ti
-  - me to e.g. 500 frames, set the evaluation time of the curve to 100 and again hit `I`.
+  - Now set the time to e.g. 500 frames, set the evaluation time of the curve to 100 and again hit `I`.
 This sets the second (final) keyframe.
 Your camera will now move along the whole path within 500 frames.

 * Further details of animations can be adjusted in the *Graph Editor*, we'll look into this in the next sections.